VTM-FAME/NicholasPersa.github.io/_posts/2015-12-8-Example-Post.md

 ---
 layout: post
-title: Concepts Behind Motivation: CAR
+title: Concepts Behind Motivation CAR
 ---

 Covered here are Markus and Glenns (1997) view of motivation through the concepts of competency, autonomy and motivation.